Dogs bred for fighting that are banned in Northern Ireland

 The role of the PSNI

-The PSNI may assist council officers where there is a risk to public safety.
+The PSNI may assist council officers where a dog is a risk to public safety.